joetustin/jt-cap-1/README.md

 ![Serve Point Percentage by Game][Serve_Pt]

 #### Return Point Percentage by game for winning player
 The return variation tracks with the serve variation as a complement.
 While the server has an advantage on odd points due to right-handedness,  the returner is no longer at an added disadvantage during even numbered points.
 For instance, point four appears to be a significant point to win as it leads to a higher rate of success.
 Point four would traditionally represent a 30-15 or a 15-30 score.
-Since you still have your teeth in the game at a pivotal moment, it can provide your the separation necessary to win the game or it can help you put the server under adder pressure leading to eventual failure.
+Since you still have your teeth in the game at a pivotal moment, it can provide your the separation necessary to win the game or it can help you put the server under added pressure leading to eventual failure.
 The other key to note is that the returner's win percentage is quite high for point six.
 Point six would most likely represent an "Add Out" point so again, the successful player would be highly incentivized to go for the point.
 (2500 sets)

 ![Return Point Percentage by Game][Return_Pt]